Cut back on sodium

-There is a link between eating salt and having high blood
+There is a link between eating sodium and having high blood

 Eat fewer processed foods